shaunxwong/Weather-API/README.md

 This weather dashboard runs in the browser and features dynamically updated HTML and CSS.
 It utilizes third-party APIs to retrieve weather data for cities.
 The main API used is the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API from OpenWeatherMap.

 To retrieve weather data for cities, I made requests to the API using the following base URL: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.
-In order to make requests, I've obtain an API key by registering on the OpenWeatherMap website.
+In order to make requests, I've obtained an API key by registering on the OpenWeatherMap website.
 There was a waiting period of up to 2 hours for the API key to become active.

 ## User Story